adonig/aloisius/README.rst

 ===========================

 - You could find some bugs and help to make it better.
-- Integrates nicely with troposphere.
+- Parallel stack creation/deletion.
-- No YAML.
+- Integrates nicely with troposphere: No JSON and no YAML.